gosu/releasy/README.md

 _Releasy_ automates the release of Ruby applications (name comes from "Release + easy").
-By configuring a {Releasy::Project} in your application's rakefile, Releasy can generates a number of Rake tasks for use when there is a need to release a new version of the application.
+By configuring a {Releasy::Project} in your application's rakefile, Releasy can generates a number of Rake tasks for use when there is a need to build, archive and/or deploy a new version of the application.

 Releasy allows cross-platform releases, relying on OS X or Windows "wrappers" to act as templates.